mozilla/addon-sdk/static-files/md/dev-guide/programs.md

       }
     });

-    // Add the new menu item to the application's context menu. contextMenu.add(menuItem);

 ### Listening for Load and Unload ###

 We take a moment to note that just as your program is loaded when it starts, it